As an Amazon Associate I earn from qualifying purchases.

 But I digress.

-The debate as the whether to wash thrifted clothing before listing it on eBay is an age-old debate.
-On the one hand, it could waste water, add time (both washing and drying), and throw off your work flow.
+The debate as to whether to wash thrifted clothing before reselling it on eBay or Poshmark is an age-old debate.
+On the one hand, it could waste water, add time (both washing and drying), and throw off your workflow.
 On the other, you don’t want to send someone a manky clothing item.
 At the end of the day, however, there’s really only one option.

-All clothing that is sold on eBay should be clean and free of odors, stains, etc. If this requires washing, the clothing should be washed before you photograph and list it.
+All clothing that is sold on eBay should be clean and free of odors, stains, etc. If a piece of thrift store clothing requires washing, it should be thoroughly cleaned before you photograph and list it.